Horsley Park: Commercial area

 There are a number of small farms in the area.
 A small group of shops is located on the main street, The Horsley Drive, including a grocer, lolly shop, newsagent and firearms store.
-Carlo's Supa IGA opened in 2011 on Horsley Rd.
 There is also the piety store located in the our lady of victories parish Church, where many religious artefacts can be purchased, such as statues and the annual chocolate pascal lamb, introduced by the Michaelite order of priests who took over the declining Paulist missionaries.
-The IGA Store also includes a liquor section.